 The project is led by new DERC Professor Annette Markham and veteran DERC researcher Anne Harris.
 Following an April 21 call for proposals, more than 150 artists, activists, and social researchers responded.
-They are now building a series of essays, articles, and artworks to convey the lived impact of COVID-19 moment.

-So far, this has been an amazing and fruitful experiment of massive collaborative autoethnography in rapid response to how the pandemic is changing our everyday lives.
+This project exemplifies creative, massive collaborative autoethnography in rapid response to how the pandemic is changing our everyday lives.
 The first step was to launch a “21 day autoethnography challenge”, consisting of a daily prompt to consider three research questions:

 - How are we making sense of the Self, our relationships, and the world around us?

 - How is COVID-19 helping us think about the relationships between humans, machines, and the planet?

 - Through this pandemic, how might we understand the relation between massive and microscopic sensibilities and ways of knowing?

 Follow the progress of this experimental initiative on Twitter or Instagram hashtag: #massive_micro